-Several private actors have taken independent action, beyond and aside from legal obligations, for instance as of 25 March, 450 companies announced their withdrawal from Russia.
-Below we provide, a non-exhaustive list of, examples of actions taken by private actors in response to the adoption of sanctions:
+Several private actors have taken independent action, beyond and aside from legal obligations, for instance as of 25 March, 450 companies announced their withdrawal from Russia.141 Below we provide, a non-exhaustive list of, examples of actions taken by private actors in response to the adoption of sanctions:

-- Divestment of Pension and Sovereign Funds from Russian Assets: the Swiss Federal Pension Fund PUBLICA has resolved not to purchase any further Russian securities and divest its existing holdings, both in compliance with EU sanctions and as a responsible investment practice.
-114 - ➤ Logistics: Boeing announced that it will suspend parts, maintenance and technical support for Russian airlines; Maersk, FedEx, UPS, and DHL have stopped sending shipments to Russia. - Russian banks crippled under sanctions: the Single Resolution Board determined on 27 February that Sberbank Europe AG in Austria and its subsidiaries in Croatia (Sberbank d.d.) and Slovenia (Sberbank banka d.d.) were failing or likely to fail due to a rapid deterioration in their liquidity situation, and it decided to transfer all shares of the group's Croatian subsidiary Sberbank d.d. to Hrvatska Poštanska Banka d.d.
+- Divestment of Pension and Sovereign Funds from Russian Assets: the Swiss Federal Pension Fund PUBLICA has resolved not to purchase any further Russian securities and divest its existing holdings, both in compliance with EU sanctions and as a responsible investment practice.142 - Logistics: Boeing announced that it will suspend parts, maintenance and technical support for Russian airlines143; Maersk, FedEx, UPS, and DHL have stopped sending shipments to Russia144. - Russian banks crippled under sanctions: the Single Resolution Board determined on 27 February that Sberbank Europe AG in Austria and its subsidiaries in Croatia (Sberbank d.d.) and Slovenia (Sberbank banka d.d.) were failing or likely to fail due to a rapid deterioration in their liquidity situation, and it decided to transfer all shares of the group's Croatian subsidiary Sberbank d.d. to Hrvatska Poštanska Banka d.d.
 (Croatian Postbank) and all shares of the group's Slovenian subsidiary Sberbank banka d.d. to Nova ljubljanska banka d.d.
-(NLB d.d.). - Financial services: Apple Pay and other services have been limited ; Visa, Mastercard and American Express said they were blocking Russian banks from their payment networks following international sanctions. ; and the World Bank Group stopped all its programs in Russia and Belarus.
-In addition, it announced a large package of financing in support to Ukraine. - ➤ Energy: Exxon Mobil, Shell and BP announced that they are winding down their operations and exiting investments and joint ventures; and it is reported in the news that Nord Stream 2 company based in Switzerland filed for insolvency. - ➤ Software: Software giants Oracle and SAP suspend operations in Russia; Sabre Corp., which provides ticket distribution and reservation services for air carriers, announced that it terminated its distribution agreement with Russia's Aeroflot, which may impact the latter's ability to sell seats.
-As a result, Aeroflot tickets will not show up on online travel agencies or other third-party sites. - Others: Apple, IKEA, and Nike stopped selling their products in Russia.
-McDonald's suspended its operations.
+(NLB d.d.).145 - Financial services: Apple Pay and other services have been limited 146; Visa, Mastercard and American Express said they were blocking Russian banks from their payment networks following international sanctions.147; and the World Bank Group stopped all its programs in Russia and Belarus.148 In addition, it announced a large package of financing in support to Ukraine.149 - Energy: Exxon Mobil150, Shell151 and BP152 announced that they are winding down their operations and exiting investments and joint ventures; and it is reported in the news that Nord Stream 2 company based in Switzerland filed for insolvency.153